 LONDON ART FAIR 2018

-At the London Art Fair 2018, England & Co will focus primarily on works by Modern British artists, including paintings, sculpture, works on paper and photographs.
-Some highlights include:
+England & Co will focus on works by Modern British artists, including paintings, sculpture, works on paper and photographs.
+Highlights include:

 PAULE VÉZELAY (1892-1984), another important British abstract artist, was recently the subject of a Spotlight display at Tate Britain.
 That display featured works from her long career and wide-ranging practice, from her early period as an active member of the Parisian avant-garde in the 1920s and 1930s, through to her later years back in Britain, leading up to her Tate retrospective exhibition in 1983, the year before she died.
 Vézelay was one of the first British artists to commit to the abstract movement, and joined the group Abstraction-Création in 1934.
 Vézelay is represented here by a group of works on paper, including drawings and screenprints, together with some of her subtle compositions using pastel, incorporating her characteristic floating lines and shapes.